avoid lahn jali and lahn khafi

 Delving into Lahn Khafi (The Minor Mistakes)

 In contrast to Lahn Jali, Lahn Khafi pertains to minor mistakes in pronunciation.
-These errors do not alter the letters’ sound as wholesome nor altering the meaning of words, but they do compromise the purity and beauty of the recitation.
+These errors do not alter the letters’ sound as wholesome nor alter the meaning of words, but they do compromise the purity and beauty of the recitation.

 The Significance of Minor Mistakes